Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 4. Class definition completes

-This timing makes inherited perfect for setting up class-level configuration or establishing inheritance hierarchies, but useless for inspecting the fully-defined subclass.
+This timing makes inherited perfect for setting up class-level configuration or establishing inheritance hierarchies, but useless for inspecting a fully-defined subclass.

 Let’s prove this with a more detailed example: